Yasujirō Ozu: Entering the film business

 In 1932, his I Was Born, But..., a comedy about childhood with serious overtones, was received by movie critics as the first notable work of social criticism in Japanese cinema, winning Ozu wide acclaim.

-In 1935 Ozu made a short documentary with soundtrack: Kagami Jishi, in which Kikugoro VI performed a Kabuki dance of the same title.
+In 1935, Ozu made a short documentary with a soundtrack: Kagami Jishi, in which Kikugoro VI performed a Kabuki dance of the same title.
 This was made by request of the Ministry of Education.
 Like the rest of Japan's cinema industry, Ozu was slow to switch to the production of talkies: his first film with a dialogue sound-track was The Only Son in 1936, five years after Japan's first talking film, Heinosuke Gosho's The Neighbor's Wife and Mine.

-War-time
+Wartime

 On 9 September 1937, at a time when Shochiku was unhappy about Ozu's lack of box-office success, despite the praise he received from critics, the thirty-four-year-old Ozu was conscripted into the Imperial Japanese Army.
 He spent two years in China in the Second Sino-Japanese War.
 He arrived in Shanghai on 27 September 1937 as part of an infantry regiment which handled chemical weapons.
-He started as a corporal but was promoted to sergeant on 1 June 1938.
-From January until September 1938 he was stationed in Nanjing, where he met Sadao Yamanaka, who was stationed nearby.
+He started as a corporal, but was promoted to sergeant on 1 June 1938.
+From January until September 1938, he was stationed in Nanjing, where he met Sadao Yamanaka, who was stationed nearby.
 In September, Yamanaka died of illness.
 In 1939, Ozu was dispatched to Hankou, where he fought in the Battle of Nanchang and the Battle of Xiushui River.
 In June, he was ordered back to Japan, arriving in Kobe in July, and his conscription ended on 16 July 1939.